-Iand certify that we live in a committed relationship and are each other's Domestic F Partner in accordance with the following criteria and are eligible for University benefits as Domestic Partners.
+Iand certify that we live in a committed relationship and are each other's Domestic Partner in accordance with the following criteria and are eligible for University benefits as Domestic Partners.
 We are each other's sole Domestic Partner a and intend to remain so indefinitely.
 We are of the same sex.
 We are not legally married to anyone.
 We share a residence and have done so for at least six months.
-We are both age 18 or older and mentally co mpetent to consent.
-We re not related by blood to a degree of clo seness which would prohibit legal marriage in the state in which we legally reside. nized Domestic Partnership if it were available to us under the laws of the state in which we liv - ommon welfare and share financial obligations which could be demonstrated upon request by providing proof of the existence of at least three of the following (please check): □ joint mortgage or lease or other appropriate written evidence of common residence such as joint utility bills designation of Domestic Partner as primary beneficiary in: my or my Domestic Partner's will, or life Insurance, or retirement Plan □ durable property or health care power of attorney □ joint ownership of motor vehicle joint checking account or joint credit accou SIGNATURE OF EMPLOYEE DATE: DATE: DATE.
-DATE.
+We are both age 18 or older and mentally co mpetent to consent. seness which would prohibit legal marriage in the state in which we legally reside. nized Domestic Partnership if it were available to us under the laws of the state in which we liv - ommon welfare and share financial obligations by providing proof of the existence of at least three of the following (please check): e written evidence of common residence such as joint utility bills v hanofician (in) □ designation of Domestic Partner as primary y beneficiary in. my or my Domestic Partner's will, or life Insurance, or retirement Plan torney durable property or health care power of attorney joint ownership of motor vehicle □ joint ownership of motor venicle □ joint checking account or joint credit account SIGNATURE OF EMPLOYEE SIGNATURE OF DOMESTIC PARTNER DATE: DATE: